moby/moby/docs/extend/plugins_volume.md

 ```

 Respond with the path on the host filesystem where the volume has been made
-available, and/or a string error if an error occurred.
+available, and/or a string error if an error occurred. `Mountpoint` is optional,
+however the plugin may be queried again later if one is not provided.

 ### /VolumeDriver.Unmount